How to submit metabolomic data to MetaboLights

 Each sample present in the study should have a corresponding raw data file, both of which should be referenced within the assay table.

 The accepted file formats for data are the following:

-A study needs to adhere to some requirement and pass the automatic validation to progress to the curation stage.
+A study needs to adhere to some requirements and pass automatic validation to progress to the curation stage.
 There are 4 validation flags that can be viewed individually by selecting the drop-down menu.
 This includes success, information, warning, error.
-To progress the study, users must address all errors and should resolve the warnings.
-Below some examples.
+To progress with the study, users must address all errors and should resolve all warnings.
+Below are some examples.

 ♦ Successfully read the investigation file